hackerfactor/SEAL/SPECIFICATION.md

 <seal d="seal.hackerfactor.com" ka="rsa" s="E6JF8hgyFknuIIiF9ijlU+aI95Kw7q3oN4K8jX+qsiMgHDTTMt7LDFY4/UfuLWrneAzFD3feMaszxRPCaNKCQAsX+1vZmvXAgmyVJEYk+GDtld+YLLkTdiC6WV1eBG0buid5QN+GsD8SJ8rF1uiIGZClLJ/SCQbmLTCQEEhHDUjGb9rGrWtGnIEATBhUe93A468UBybpnEFf7LHGLIQcvgZxMg7UcS9IFo/EIEC3QoefXEB2XXZ7N5IEXhKHhkYSzNMLOvFe63Iqp5aRHLgUDSOZP+i6bQnNhPeEvqgRR4oC73pewpOP1BDndn2ZVR9nmWNCH3cvvgM2wXpeITiI8Q"/>
 ```
 NOTE: The minimal example doesn't have the same SEAL fields as the full example, so the bytes covered by the range are different, resulting in a different signature.

+### Appending vs Finalized
+The `b=` range for determining the digest permits specifying the start and end of the file (`F`...`f`) or previous signature (`P`...`p`).
+This is because some file formats permit appending data, such as validating a video or audio stream.

+- The first signature SHOULD reference the start of the file (`F`).
+This prevents prepending data.
+However, because the SEAL record must end with at least two bytes after the signature (`/>`), it is unlikely that data can be prepended without invalidating the next signature.
+- The last signature should finalize the file by referencing the end of the file (`f`).
+This prevents any addition data.

+This approach is similar to the method used for writing to CD or DVD discs.
+With these write-one-read-many (WORM) drives, users can append as much as they want, but eventually the disc must be finalized.
+You cannot append to a finalized disc.

+Signing applications MUST scan the media for prior signatures.
+- If any signature is finalized (with `b=` referencing `f`), then another signature cannot be included.
+- File formats that do not permit appending, such as PNG or JPEG, MUST always be finalized.
+- File formats that permit appending, such as AJPEG (animated jpeg; common for low-end video camera) or MPEG (for streaming video), do not require any finalized ranges.
+The finalized range SHOULD only be provided when the stream ends.
+- Any new signature MUST be inserted *after* all previous signatures.
+This prevents the new signature from invalidating any previous signature.
+- For appending (not finalizing), the `b=` range SHOULD reference all data up to the next appending point.
+At minimum, this should include the end of the SEAL record.
+For example, `b=p~S,s~s+6` will span from the previous signature to the current signature *and* covers 6 bytes after the end of the current signature.

 ### File-specific Formats
 For file formats that may not contain XMP records, the SEAL information may also be stored in SEAL-specific data blocks: